A photo created by distorting the image of a young woman to represent - What You Need To Know About Psychotic Episodes

 My Take Away On Psychotic Episodes

-Psychotic episodes, or psychosis, can affect anyone for a whole host of reasons, it’s not just something people with schizophrenia can be afflicted with.
+Psychotic episodes, or psychosis, can affect anyone for a whole host of reasons.
+It’s not just something people with schizophrenia can be afflicted with.
 Furthermore, knowing that it can be caused by something that isn’t a mental health condition is also eye-opening.
 Knowing and understanding that will help us to reduce the stigma so people will seek help sooner.

 When my schema therapist told me I didn’t have psychosis but had suffered from psychotic episodes, they were both right and wrong, because they’re one and the same thing.
-So I guess the question is, do I say I’m someone who has psychotic episodes or someone that has psychosis?
+So I guess the question is, do I say I’m someone who has psychotic episodes or someone who has psychosis?

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with psychotic episodes and your understanding of them in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
 Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.